-- 43. My priorities for learner component funding are for TEOs to build capability and demonstrate how they will deliver results for learners (including, where relevant, in supporting employers who deliver work-based learning) by committing to: - a. addressing racism, bias and low expectations that impact VET learners and their whānau; - b. strengthening mechanisms to hear and act on VET learner voice and understand the views of whānau and communities about VET; - c. reducing barriers for VET learners, particularly in accessing work-based learning, and supporting them to be successful in VET; and - d. ensuring VET teaching and learning meets learner, employer and industry needs, and delivers skills relevant for the workplace. - 44.
-Over time, I expect TEOs will develop capability and capacity so that learner: - a. are well supported by TEOs and employers to enrol in, and complete, VET programmes; - b. have increased enrolment rates in programmes with significant elements of work-based learning; and - c. have increased qualification completion rates across all VET qualifications.
+- 40. My priorities for learner component funding are for TEOs to build capability and demonstrate how they will deliver results for all learners (including, where relevant, in supporting employers who deliver work-based learning) by committing to the priorities of the Tertiary Education Strategy. - 41.
+Over time, I expect TEOs will develop capability and capacity so that learners: - a. are well supported by TEOs and employers to enrol in VET qualifications; and - b. have increased completion rates across all VET qualifications.